Maryandadle/Maryandadle/README.md

 - 💬 Ask me about Data analytics,MBA studies,Study abroad and mindset.
 - 📫 How to reach me: ...
 - ⚡ Fun fact: Everyday i wake up 5am.
- ## About me 💬 :
-Iam an aspiring business data analysts.Backstory Bachelors in Finance and an MBA Graduate based in Germany.

                            -##  Hard Skills